pat92fr/TRRautopilot/README.md

  TRR simulator autopilot

 ## How to build the project
 Open 'TRRautopilot.cbp' with Code::Blocks (20.03) and MinGW.
-See for http://www.codeblocks.org/downloads/binaries/ (codeblocks-20.03mingw-setup.exe) installation
-Dependency : Enet (http://enet.bespin.org/).
-Precompiled in enet directory of the project
+See http://www.codeblocks.org/downloads/binaries/ (codeblocks-20.03mingw-setup.exe) for download and installation Dependency : Enet library (http://enet.bespin.org/).
+Precompiled in enet/ directory of the project

 ## How to use
 1) Launch TRRsim.exe,
+ Note : TRR simulator (server) requires local network access (port:1234).
 2) launch TRRautopilot.exe.
+ Note : TRR autopilot (client) will try to connect to localhost IP and port 1234.
+3) TRRsim will display "Autopilot OK" on top of the screen
-3) Start autopilot by hitting F3 key in TRRsim.
+4) Start autopilot by hitting F3 key in TRRsim.
+Suspend by hitting F4.
+Restrart by F2.

-## How to create your own autopilot
+## How to create your own autopilot (C/C++ coding)
 * open main.cpp
 * create a new Crobot_autopilot class
 * put your algorithms in the update member function
 * pass an instance of your own autopilot class into client constructor (see main()).

-## Autopilot inputs
+## Autopilot data inputs (sensors)
+* Time
+* Distance measured by virtual LIDARs (zero if obstacle distance is too far > 6m)
+* Actual velocity
+* Joystick direction and throttle setpoints
 ```
 struct Cautopilot_inut_sensors
 {